m10x/Gw2ChatCodeBuddy/README.md

 1. Download the latest release from [here](https://github.com/LowkeyFlex/Gw2ChatCodeBuddy/releases) (as .exe)
 2. Start Gw2ChatCodeBuddy.exe
 3. Choose which button to assign
-4. Choose LI/LD, any W1-W6 Boss Kill Proof,Fractal 100cm Kill Proof or paste Codes from the wiki
+4. Choose LI/LD, any W1-W6 Boss Kill Proof, Fractal 100cm Kill Proof or paste codes from the wiki
 5. Choose amount
 6. Press "g" and enter to start (you can't use the console until you press P to pause the hotkeys)
 7. Click into Guild Wars 2